ssube/noicejs/docs/getting-started.md

 }
 ```

+## Registering a Module

+The container does not provide any dependencies of its own, instead resolving them from an ordered
+list of modules.

+While most modules are subclasses that `extend Module`, a quick start module is provided in the
+library: the `MapModule`.
+The `MapModule` constructor takes a dictionary or `Map` of named dependencies,
+binds them as constructors or instances, and then provides them as usual.

+The `MapModule` is meant to provide a quick start and does not support all of the dependency types
+that the container does, especially factory methods.
+Please see [the `@Provides` decorator](#providing-a-dependency)
+for further details.

-Registering a module that provides some dependencies will allow the container to resolve them:
+Registering a module that provides some named dependency `'foo'` will allow the container to resolve it:

 ```typescript
 import { Container, Inject, MapModule } from 'noicejs';